 Evaluate the controllers’ activities during the exercise/drill to determine their adherence to the scripted scenario(s), as well as their guidance during any unexpected players’ responses.

-During the exit meeting, the NRC inspectors should discuss with the licensee any problems identified with the above topics related to sections 02.01, 02.02, and 02.03 of this that were not identified and noted by the licensee.
+During the exit meeting, the NRC inspectors should discuss with the licensee any problems identified with the above topics related to sections 02.01, 02.02, and 02.03 of this IP that were not identified and noted by the licensee.

 Perform a screening review of items entered into the corrective action program related to biennial emergency exercises.
 Determine whether corrective actions commensurate with the significance of the issue have been identified and properly entered into the corrective actions program post the exercise.